 The Chair may curtail any delegation, any questions of a delegation or any other breach of the Delegations at the Board Meetings Policy and, where the Chair rules that the delegation is concluded, the person or persons shall immediately withdraw.

-Any written or verbal submissions made before the Board of the Cambridge Public Library will form part of the public record and the names of persons appearing at Delegations will appear in the minutes of the meeting that will be posted online.
+Any written or verbal submissions made before the Cambridge Public Library Board will form part of the public record and the names of persons appearing at Delegations will appear in the minutes of the meeting that will be posted online.

 4.10 Public Conduct